 How AICA Helps

 At AICA, we specialise in data cleansing, enrichment, and classification across all major standards.
-Our Agentic AI platform achieves over 90% accuracy, helping companies:
+Moreover, our Agentic AI platform achieves over 90% accuracy, helping companies:

 • Classify product and service data using UNSPSC, GS1 GPC, eCl@ss, or ETIM